DarrenCoppinger/milestone-project-4/README.md

 #### Login
 The login page is accessed via a button on the navbar or the sidenav on mobile devices.
 Clicking this brings the user to the user login form page.
 The page has two fields, "Username" and "Password" with a submit button labelled "Login".

-- If the users has not registered for an account but tries to login by inputing an unregistered username and password they will see a message under the navbar saying "Your username or password is incorrect.
+- If the users has not registered for an account but tries to login by inputting an unregistered username and password they will see a message under the navbar saying "Your username or password is incorrect.
 Note that both fields may be case-sensitive."
 - If the user enters both an existing username and a correct password they will be redirected to the home page of the site and shown a message of "You have successfully logged in!"

 If the user has signed up to the site but forgotten their password the can click the "Reset Password" button underneath the login form.
 This will bring them to a "Password Reset" which will require them to input the email address they used during registration.
 Submitting, this form will send an email to this address allowing the user to reset their password.